 Most students complete the degree in three to four semesters.

 It is possible to complete the 33 credit hours in two academic semesters, but this is extremely difficult, and not recommended.

 Students who need to stay four semesters are often able to complete more than 33 credit hours; although the additional credits beyond 33 are not necessary for the degree, the additional knowledge gained can be very valuable.

-International students are required to be registered for 8 semester hours in a full term, and apply for the degree when all requirements have been fulfilled.
+International students are required to be registered for a minimum of 8 credit hours in a full term, and apply for the degree when all requirements have been fulfilled.
 Please refer to the International Center’s website: http://internationalcenter.umich.edu/immig/

 The program is designed for students to take ECON 500, ECON 501 and ECON 503 in the fall semester of their first year and ECON 502 and ECON 504 in the winter semester of their first year.
 These courses are only offered once per academic year.
 Thus a typical four-semester schedule might look like this:

 |FALL SEMESTER 1||WINTER SEMESTER 1||FALL SEMESTER 2||WINTER SEMESTER 2|

 |ECON 500 (3 credits)||ECON 502 (3 credits)||MAJOR COURSE 2 (3 credits)||ELECTIVE (3 credits)|

 |ECON 501 (3 credits)||ECON 504 (3 credits)||MINOR COURSE (3 credits)||ELECTIVE (3 credits)|

 |ECON 503 (3 credits)||MAJOR COURSE 1 (3 credits)||ELECTIVE (3 credits)|